AmritanshPandey/pokedex/README.md

 # pokedex
-Pokédex REPLICA with Next.js and the PokéAPI
+Pokédex REPLICA with Next.js and Tailwind CSS using the PokéAPI